slater2809/slater2809.github.io/_posts/2020-11-30-insurance.md

 dtest_pred = xgb_mod.predict(X)
 ```

 Zindi.africa indicated that our optimal boosted tree model had a test AUC of 0.5662.
+This low AUC may be because of the simple mean and mode imputation I used to ensure I could predict the entire test set.
+Therefore, a more powerful imputation model may yield a higher AUC.